-So a holiday in Bournemouth is it?
+So, a holiday in Bournemouth is it?
 Interesting choice my friend, very interesting.
-It’s not all bad; the food scene is on the up, the beaches stretch for seven miles and there are a handful of cultural establishments to keep you busy.
+It’s not all bad; the food scene is on the up, the beaches stretch for seven miles, and there are a handful of cultural establishments to keep you busy.
 It is also pretty well placed to visit some of the UK’s most glorious spots.
-Plum Guide has boldly gone head of you (we know, we’re too much) and found where to stay in Bournemouth to ensure your trip is filled with nothing but great memories.
+We here at Plum Guide have boldly put our travel expertise to good use, gone ahead of you (we know, we’re too much), and found where to stay in Bournemouth to ensure your trip is filled with nothing but great memories.
 Enjoy the best the town has to offer before adventuring around the Jurassic Coast (i.e getting out of Bournemouth).

 distract entertain them.
 Sundowners don’t get much better.

-If you’re wondering where to stay in Bournemouth you can go too far wrong with Westbourne.
+For your trip to Bournemouth you can never go too far wrong with Westbourne.
 A thriving shopping district and a lovely spot for a quiet stroll because of its chines - the dry, wooded gorges that lead right to the beach.
 What could be better?
 Mindless consumerism followed by a trip to the beach, lovely.
 The quaint Victorian shopping arcade of the same name is filled with artisan shops, vintage boutiques and independent shops to tempt.
 It’s a hop to Michelin-starred Arbor Restaurant for dinner.

 Just two miles from the centre, the suburb of Boscombe is a good choice if you’re pondering on where to stay in Bournemouth.
 It’s well-known for the weekly market; head there for fresh fruits and vegetables and people watching.
 The beach, complete with a classic pier is a top spot for snorkelling and surfer spying.
 Boscombe Cliff Gardens merge into the Boscombe Overcliff Local Nature Reserve and makes for a bracing walk.
 Head to nearby Terroir Tapas for innovative tapas and a team taking sustainability very seriously.

-Okay, not strictly in Bournemouth but these two are lumped together so often they’re practically the same.
+Okay, not strictly in Bournemouth, but these two are lumped together so often they’re practically the same.
 Poole boasts Europe’s largest natural harbour and has long been a holiday destination for beach lovers.
 The Old Town is a walk through Georgian architecture and a gentle ramble of its meandering alleyways is a delight.
-Check out our guide to Poole for more.

 Waking up to the sounds of gently crashing waves, wafts of salty air and screeching seagulls.
 Annoying birds aside, if you want the full experience of an English seaside holiday you’re not going to get much better than right next to those golden sands.
-The beaches in Bournemouth are award-winning and people know about it, so a place to call home right next to it, like Plum Guide home Sand To Glass, ensures you’re the early bird who gets the best spot to lay their beach towel.
+The beaches in Bournemouth are award-winning and people know about it, so a place to call home right next to it ensures you’re the early bird who gets the best spot to lay their beach towel.